|

 A bad fall or a sudden blow can have severe consequences in this tiny breed.

-Yorkie owners like to dress their dogs up.
+Yorkie owners often enjoy dressing up their dogs.
 That’s not only for fashion but also to keep the dogs healthy.
 Yorkshire terriers are prone to diseases like bronchitis.
 They don’t do well in cold climates.

 Other common ailments are early tooth loss, stomach problems, and difficulties during birth.
 If you notice any unusual symptoms in your dog, it is essential to visit your vet.

-You should know the sooner you detect an abnormality, the more likely your dog will be able to recover.
+The sooner you detect an abnormality, the more likely your dog will be to recover.

 Common health concerns